See Field Trips in: January February March April May June July August September October November December |

 7. Lake St. Clair Metropark Big Day Count

-Lake St. Clair Metropark is currently looking for volunteers for their annual Big Day Count.
-This yearly count demonstrates the importance of the vital habitats in the park for migrating birds and provides an opportunity for us to see a variety of beautiful warblers and other passerines.
+Lake St. Clair Metropark is looking for volunteers for its annual big day count.
+This yearly count demonstrates the importance of the vital habitats in the park for migrating birds, and provides an opportunity for us to see a variety of beautiful spring migrants.
 Birders of all levels are needed to help.
-Call Erin Parker at 586-463-4332 to pre-register.
-Meet at the back LCSMP Nature Center at 7 AM.
-Coffee and pre-packaged snacks will be provided.
+Call Erin Parker at (586) 463-4332 to pre-register.
+Meet at the Nature Center at 7:00 a.m.
+Coffee and snacks will be provided.
 Event ends at noon.
 You may also wish to bring lunch.
-Metropark entrance fee required.

 8. Macomb Audubon Spring Campout Tawas State Park- Coordinator: Colleen Traylor

 Join us for our annual and incredibly fun weekend at Tawas State Park and environs including Tuttle Marsh, surrounding grasslands and riparian habitats along the Au Sable and Rifle Rivers.
 The area is one of the best places in Michigan to view migrating birds including many warblers, grassland birds, waterfowl, marsh birds and shorebirds.
-In addition, amazing rarities can show up so you never know what goodie you might see.
+In addition, amazing rarities can show up.
 Contact Colleen Traylor, 248-627-6872 or grandmothernature2@gmail.com to sign up and obtain details of lodging and meeting arrangements.

-9. Welcome Warblers Bird Sit: North Clinton River Park- Leaders: Brenda Suchenek and Joanna Pease
+9. Welcome Warblers Bird Sit: North Clinton River Park- Leaders: Sue Hobig and Joanna Pease

-Let’s meet at North Clinton River Park, which is a great hotspot for migrating birds!
-If you are interested in bird watching, but have limited mobility, we would love for you to join us.
-The group will be sitting (please provide your own chair), just a short distance from our cars, or you could stay in your car, but together we will be bird watching.
-Bird watching with other interested birders is a fun, safe and great way to help with sightings and identification.
-There is a paved trail close to where we will gather for those who would like to walk with Joanna.
-Pack your binoculars, and a chair to join Brenda and Joanna on this May morning.
-(Weather hotline is 586-446-2711 if inclement weather please check first before coming out.)
-Location: North Clinton River Park (8711 Riverland Drive, Sterling Heights) in the back lot.
+Join us at Farmstead Park as early as 9am (updated from 9:30am), which is a great place for seeing migrating birds.
+If you are interested in birding but have limited mobility, we would love to have you join us.
+The group will be sitting (please provide your own chair) just a short distance from the parking area.
+You could even stay in your car, but we will be birding together and helping each other find and identify birds.
+There is a paved trail nearby for those who would like to do a short walk with Joanna.
+Pack your binoculars and a chair to join Brenda and Joanna on this May morning.

 Pointe Mouillee SGA provides some of the best shorebird viewing in the state, especially during late summer and early fall.

 Leader Jim Fowler has been guiding field trips here for many years for various Audubon groups.
 He has a special permit which allows cars to enter on these trips.
 A limit of four vehicles may caravan onto the dikes.
 We can only accept twenty people and ride sharing is required.
 If you are not fully vaccinated for COVID-19, please wear a mask.
 If anyone feels ill that day, stay home.
 Reservations will be accepted starting July 1st and can be made through August 20th.
 Make your reservation by emailing Joanna Pease at centhymeme@aol.com.
 Please include your name and phone number so you can be reached regarding any changes.
 You will receive an email reply to let you know if you’ve made the list of twenty.
 Spots will be filled on a first-come, first-served basis.
 Bring water, a hat, sunscreen, and insect repellent.
 Directions: Take I-75 south to Exit 26, then take S Huron Rd. east to U.S. Turnpike.
-Take U.S. Turnpike south to Sigler Road, then head east on Sigler Road until you reach the parking lot at the end.14.
-Stony Creek Metropark- Leader: Joanna Pease
+Take U.S. Turnpike south to Sigler Road, then head east on Sigler Road until you reach the parking lot at the end.12.
+Shiawassee NWR- Leaders: Joanna Pease and Wade Leonard